 This is one of those projects that we were not planning on this year, again.
-Seems to be a trend around here (here).
-But our backyard fence had seen better days, it was breaking/cracking everywhere you looked plus the paint was peeling… Here is what I am talking about.
+Seems to be a trend around here.
+But our backyard fence had seen better days, it was breaking/cracking everywhere you looked plus the paint was peeling… So we decided it was time to rebuild a fence AKA: rebracing.
+Here is what I am talking about.

 In the end, we decided to replace all the boards and re-secure the structure of the fence.
 It has been a process but the finished product is AMAZING!!
 Do you want to see?

 What do you think?
 We love the new look, it brings a whole new feeling to the backyard.
 It’s finally feeling like our home.
 But this adventure took a lot of time, months from start to finish.
 The biggest reason it took so long was the spring rain.
 It’s hard to work on a fence in the rain!

 But I wanted to share the process we used to redo our wooden fence, this is only PART 1 of this tutorial.
 But I will also share tutorials on the gate and pergola in another post.
 To start, here is a list of the supplies and tools we used.
 Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.

 SIDE NOTE: You could have a local lumber store that has different sizes of cedar.
 We found this out at the end of our project when we needed some 10 ft boards.